gioblu/PJON/src/strategies/AnalogSampling/README.md

 ## AnalogSampling

-**Medium:** Light pulses |
-**Pins used:** 1 / 2
+**Medium**: light pulses over air or optic-fibre | **Pins used**: 1 or 2

 `AnalogSampling` strategy or data link complies with [PJDLS v2.0](/src/strategies/AnalogSampling/specification/PJDLS-specification-v2.0.md), it is designed to communicate data wirelessly using light impulses and its sampling technique is based on analog readings.
 This strategy is able to use a single LED for both photo-emission and photo-reception phases providing with wireless half-duplex connectivity between devices with a range of up to 5 meters.
 Most appliances have at least a useless energy consuming LED on board, right?

-`AnalogSampling` can also be used with separate emitter and receiver enabling cheap long range wireless LED and laser communication.
+`AnalogSampling` can also be used with separate emitter and receiver pins enabling cheap long range wireless communication using standard photo-diodes, light-emitting diodes or laser diodes.
 The proposed circuit, technique and codebase were originally implemented in the far 2011, see the first [video documented experiment](https://www.youtube.com/watch?v=-Ul2j6ixbmE).
 Take a look at the [video introduction](https://www.youtube.com/watch?v=yIncPe8OPpg) for a brief showcase of its features.

 ### Compatibility
 | MCU              | Clock | Supported pins   | Supported modes |